lucidopus/BudgetBuddy/README.md

 # Price Tracker Notification System

-Welcome to the Price Tracker Notification System!
 This application allows users to monitor product prices on Amazon and receive email notifications when the prices drop below their desired threshold.

 ## Features